luiul/tsa/README.md

    2. Use Pandas and Statsmodels to visualize Time Series data
    3. Be able to use a wide variety of forecasting techniques on Time Series data
 2. Set Up and Installation
-   1. Install Anaconda and Python
-   2. Set up Virtual Environment
-   3. Understand Jupyter Notebook
 3. NumPy Basics: Quick section on NumPy basics and how to manipulate data with it
 4. Pandas Basics: Pandas is used for data analysis and data exploration.
 We'll learn how to use this library since its fundamental to handling our data sources
 5. Pandas Visualization: Pandas also comes with a lot of built in visualization tools which we will explore to quickly view time series data on a chart
 6. Time Series with Pandas: After learning the Pandas Fundamentals we will focus on specialized tools within pandas specifically designed to work with time stamped data
 7. Time Series Analysis with Statsmodels: Statsmodels is a statistical library for Python that contains an entire library of time series statistical analysis tools.
 This section will be an introduction to use Statsmodels for basic time series analysis
 8. General Forecasting Models: In this section we'll dive deep into various forecasting models based on ARIMA (AutoRegressive Integrated Moving Averages)
 9. Deep Learning and Prophet: The final sections will show the latest state of the art methods for forecasting, including Recurrent Neural Networks and Facebook's Prophet library

 </details>